“FOR GIVING BACK AND EXCELLENCE IN PUBLIC RELATIONS RESEARCH, MEASUREMENT, AND EVALUATION”

-The Jack Felton Medal is an award for lifetime achievement for contributions made in the advancement of research, measurement and evaluation in public relations and corporate communication.
-The recipients of the medal will be those individuals who epitomize the philosophic perspectives of Jack Felton on the value of research and measurement in the advancement of public relations as a profession.
+The IPR Jack Felton Gold Medal is an award for lifetime achievement given to an individual for contributions made in advancing the importance of making significant use of research, measurement and evaluation in public relations and corporate communication practice.

 In 2015, the award was changed from the Jack Felton Golden Ruler Award given to a campaign to the Jack Felton Medal for Lifetime Achievement given to an individual.